Hospital - Homebound Services

 - Homebound instructors are assigned according to certification and the instructional needs of the child.
 It is critical that the family and the assigned instructor work together to ensure student success.
 Should the family be unwilling to accept the assigned homebound instructor, the St. Mary Parish School Board shall not be held responsible for providing this service.
 Instructor assignment concerns should be brought to the attention of the Director of Federal Programs.

 - An adult family member shall be on the premises and available during the entire teaching time.

 - Regular study periods should be established for the student as suggested by the teacher.

 - All parties in the home should be appropriately dressed throughout the homebound session.

-- A parent, guardian, or adult family member in attendance is responsible for initialing the monthly time sheet for homebound instructors unless the student is of legal age.
+- A parent, guardian or adult family member in attendance is responsible for initialing the monthly time sheet for homebound instruction unless the student is of legal age.

-- The student should receive any necessary nursing care before the teacher’s arrival.
-The student’s doctor’s appointments should be scheduled at times other than those set aside for instruction if at all possible.
+- The student shall receive any necessary medical care before the instructor’s arrival.
+Doctor appointments shall be scheduled at times other than those set aside for instruction.

-- Homebound students are considered present for school.
-In the event a student is not home to receive instruction at the designated time, the absence will be reported to the primary school.
+- Homebound students are considered present for the school day.
+If the student is not home to receive instruction at the designated time, the absence will be reported to the school.
 Any cancellation of the teaching sessions must be reported by the Homebound Teacher.
 Recurring absences will be dealt with on an individual basis.
-These absences will be reported to the Supervisor of Special Education or Designee.
+Absences will be reported to the Coordinator of Discipline or Designee.
 If necessary, the student may be dropped from the homebound program.

-- If the period of confinement requires an extension of services a “Notice of Hospital Homebound Extended Eligibility” form must be resubmitted to the SBLC Committee by the parent or guardian.
+- If an extension of services is required, the “Notice of Hospital Homebound Extended Eligibility” form must be resubmitted to the SBLC Committee by the parent or guardian.